CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - `jobs.polling_interval`
 - `inference.hf_local_only`, `inference.device`,
   `inference.max_loaded_models`, and `inference.model_timeout`

+The supported runtime editing workflow is the Settings page in the Angular application.
+It uses `GET /api/settings`, partial `PATCH /api/settings`, and `POST /api/settings/reset`.
+The backend validates the complete JSON document and atomically persists successful updates.
+Manual JSON editing remains supported for startup recovery and legacy deployments, but a process does not watch the file for live external edits.

+Only these values are user-editable through Settings:

+- `global.seed` (`0` through `4,294,967,295`)
+- `features.allow_local_filesystem_access`
+- `jobs.polling_interval` (`0.25` through `60` seconds)
+- `inference.model_timeout` (at least `1` second)

+Changing a seed, polling interval, or inference timeout applies to newly started work.
+Running jobs and generations keep the value captured at their start.
+`inference.device`, `inference.hf_local_only`, and
+`inference.max_loaded_models` remain static runtime policy and are not exposed by the Settings API.
+Theme selection remains a frontend-local preference.

 `UI_API_BASE_URL` should remain `/api` for the proxied local flow.
 Set `BACKEND_VISIBLE=true` to open backend logs in a dedicated terminal; the default keeps the backend window hidden.
 Source mode accepts `XREPORT_RESOURCES_DIR` as an absolute path or a path relative to the repository root.
 Packaged mode ignores that source-relative override: immutable files stay in the verified extracted runtime, while the SQLite database and all mutable state are under `%LOCALAPPDATA%\\XREPORT\\data`.